Northern Ireland Conservatives: Relationship with the Ulster Unionist Party

 The Conservatives have for some time maintained a close relationship with the UUP.
 The former UUP leader and First Minister, David Trimble was elevated to the House of Lords on losing his Commons seat.
 Shortly after standing down from the Northern Ireland Assembly in 2007, he took the Conservative whip.
 On doing so he made it clear that he would not be campaigning on behalf of the Northern Ireland Conservatives in opposition to his former party.

-In July 2008 David Cameron and Sir Reg Empey announced a working group to develop a partnership with the UUP.
+In July 2008, David Cameron and Sir Reg Empey announced a working group to develop a partnership with the UUP.
 This was implemented in 2009, forming the "Ulster Conservatives and Unionists" for certain electoral purposes, though the Vice Chairman of Conservatives NI, Jeffrey Peel, resigned from the Joint Committee created by both parties.
 Also, Lady Sylvia Hermon, the UUP MP for North Down, resigned the UUP whip in March 2010 in protest at the tie-up.

 The two parties stood as the Ulster Conservatives and Unionists - New Force at the 2009 European Parliament election and 2010 UK General Election.

 Relaunch as NI Conservatives

-On 14 June 2012 the Conservatives in Northern Ireland were relaunched as NI Conservatives.
+On 14 June 2012, the Conservatives in Northern Ireland were relaunched as NI Conservatives.
 The party is now autonomous on devolved matters, although it remains a full part of the national Conservative and Unionist Party.
 The party had a councillor on Larne Council, Dr Brian Dunn.
 Dunn was first elected as a UUP candidate in 2001, and was last elected as an independent before joining the Conservatives.
-He did not stand for re-election in 2014 due to health reasons.
-The party nominated Mark Brotherston as their candidate in the European Parliament elections in 2014, but he failed to be elected, coming last with 0.7% of first preference votes.
+He did not stand for re-election in 2014 for health reasons.
+The party nominated Mark Brotherston as its candidate in the European Parliament elections in 2014, but he failed to be elected, coming last with 0.7% of first preference votes.

-The party stood in 16 out of the 18 Northern Ireland constituencies at the 2015 general election, although most of their candidates were from outside Northern Ireland.
+The party stood in 16 out of the 18 Northern Ireland constituencies at the 2015 general election, although most of its candidates were from outside Northern Ireland.
 Although the Conservative Party won a majority of seats UK-wide, the party received only 1.3% of the vote in Northern Ireland (9,055 votes) and failed to win any seats.

 The party regained a council seat when former UUP Coleraine ex-Mayor and Causeway Coast and Glens councillor David Harding joined the party.

 They stood 12 candidates in 11 of the 18 constituencies in the 2016 Assembly elections.
 They won no seats, with candidates obtaining between 0.1% and 2.1% of the first preference votes.
 They stood one candidate each in 13 of the 18 constituencies in the 2017 Assembly elections, but won no seats.
 The Northern Ireland Conservatives stood candidates in 7 of the 18 constituencies in the 2017 general election.
 They won a total of 3,895 votes and no seats.

-The party nominated Amandeep Singh Bhogal as their candidate for the 2019 European Parliament election, but he was not elected, coming last with 662 first preference votes (0.12%).
+The party nominated Amandeep Singh Bhogal as its candidate for the 2019 European Parliament election, but he was not elected, coming last with 662 first preference votes (0.12%).